 Purpose.
-In the past nine years, CTR-IN has funded several community-engaged projects.
-The purpose of this funding opportunity is to increase the number of community-engaged pilot projects across the CTR-IN network.
+In the past eleven years, CTR-IN has funded several community-engaged research pilot projects.
+The purpose of this funding opportunity is to increase the number of community-engaged research pilot projects across the CTR-IN network.
 This funding opportunity is particularly directed towards faculty who have already established relationships with community partners to engage in research with those communities.
-The goal of this community-engaged project is to generate key preliminary data and evidence of robust community-engaged research to support and inform a competitive "R-level" grant application to NIH or other extramural funding sources.
+The goal of this community-engaged research pilot project is to generate key preliminary data and evidence of robust community-engaged research to support and inform a competitive "R-level" grant application to NIH or other extramural funding sources.
 Projects must involve community-engaged human subjects research; we do not support pre-clinical research.
+This mechanism also requires that the PI have a community partner.